 Apply for listed building consent

-The best way to apply for listed building consent is online through the Planning website, the Planning Portal.
+The best way to apply for listed building consent is online through the Planning Portal.
 You can complete the form and attach your documents.
-There is no fee for this type of application
+There is no fee for this type of application.

-You can also use the online service to complete and download an application form to submit to us.
+You can also download and complete an application form from the Planning Portal and submit it to us.

 As part of your application, you will be expected to show that the proposed work will not cause harm to the special interest of the listed building.
 This will nearly always involve an analysis of what is special about the building.
 Submitting this supporting information with your application is essential and will help to ensure that the impact of a proposal can be properly assessed.